 blog posts

-From the updating of information to the unveiling of new technology services, NoSQL databases came and replaced relational databases or SQL.
-The main reason for this move was that SQL did not have the necessary capability and speed to store and process the information of large companies, and this was the beginning of the story of NoSQL!
+From updating information to unveiling new technology services, NoSQL databases have replaced relational databases or SQL.
+The main reason for this move was that SQL did not have the capability and speed to store and process the information of large companies, and this was the beginning of the story of NoSQL!

-Before starting the article, if you are still unfamiliar with the concept of database and database, be sure to read the article “What is a database?” read the article ” This article fully discusses the concept of database and storing information in the database.
+Before starting the article, if you are still unfamiliar with the concept of a database, be sure to read the article “What is a database?”
+This article fully discusses the concept of a database and storing information in the database.

 Now, what is NoSQL?
 Where did it come from?
-What are its uses and benefits, and the differences with SQL are the questions we will answer in this article, so be sure to stay with us until the end of this article.
+What are its uses and benefits, and what are the differences with SQL?
+We will answer these questions in this article, so stay with us until the end.

 How To Secure Databases?

-The fact is that information security is a complex process of computer software and hardware.
-Organizations have to use security equipment and tools based on strict and calculated policies to properly implement communication infrastructure and databases not to challenge sensitive organizational data.
+Information security is a complex process involving computer software and hardware.
+Organizations must use security equipment and tools based on strict and calculated policies to properly implement communication infrastructure and databases and not challenge sensitive organizational data.

-Information security and the security of computer networks are among the responsibilities that require the recruitment of skilled personnel.
+Information security and the security of computer networks are among the responsibilities that require recruiting skilled personnel.
 Addressing the issue of information security and computer network security requires the attention of all users, regardless of job status and age, to the position of information security and computer network security.

 Existence of security weakness in computer and information networks, lack of proper training and justification of all users regardless of their job responsibility for the position and importance of information security, lack of necessary instructions to prevent security defects, lack of clear and codified policies And promptly, security issues will lead to issues that harm an organization and the people associated with that organization.